CEasonN/CEasonN/README.md

 # Hi, I'm Yizheng (Eason) Chen

-I am a Mechanical Engineering Ph.D. student at the University of California, Irvine, working at the intersection of materials science and advanced manufacturing.
+I am a Mechanical and Aerospace Engineering Ph.D. student at the University of California, Irvine, working at the intersection of materials science and advanced manufacturing.

 ## Research Interests